One-Third of Western European ATM Markets Shrank Last Year

-A market research firm in London has reported that one third of Western European ATM markets shrank last year, a trend which some ATM analysts privately worry could happen in the U.S. as well.
+A market research firm in London has reported that one-third of western European ATM markets shrank last year, a trend that some ATM analysts privately worry could happen in the U.S. as well.

-Dominic Hirsch, managing director of London based Retail Banking Research wrote about the phenomenon in one of the firm's research bulletins.
-The firm's research wrote that six countries, including Great Britain and Spain, two of the largest, saw the numbers of ATMs fall last year.
-But he also noted that two countries that have lower rates of ATM penetration, Italy and Turkey, saw increases.
-This suggested that the unprecedented drop in the numbers of ATMs represented more of an anomaly than the start of a trend.
+Dominic Hirsch, managing director of London-based Retail Banking Research, wrote about the phenomenon in one of the firm's research bulletins.
+Six countries, including Great Britain and Spain, saw their number of ATMs fall last year, Hirsch said.
+But he also noted that two countries with lower rates of ATM penetration, Italy and Turkey, saw increases.
+This suggested that the unprecedented drop in ATMs represented more of an anomaly than the start of a trend.